Kevinaubeeluck/riscv-fpga-cpu/readme.md

-# RISC-V Single cycle 32I cpu
+# RISC-V Pipelined 32I CPU with hazard control

 Hello, welcome to my project repo!!
 This is my implementation of RISC-V single cycle cpu that supports the base integer ISA.
 This has 104 unit tests total with each module having its own testbench and verbose enough commenting to understand the reasoning behind the decisions made
 ## Architecture

-- Single-cycle datapath (1 instruction per clock cycle)
+- 5-stage pipeline (IF → ID → EX → MEM → WB)
+- Hazard unit: M→E / W→E forwarding, load-use stalling, branch flushing
+- Write-through register file
 - 32×32-bit register file (2 read ports, 1 write port, x0 hardwired to zero)
 - Separate instruction and data memories
 - Combinational ALU (10 operations)